Alamos Gold Provides Notice of Completion of Annual Filings

-/EIN News/ -- TORONTO, March 28, 2023 (GLOBE NEWSWIRE) -- Alamos Gold Inc. (TSX:AGI; NYSE:AGI) (“Alamos” or the “Company”) today announced that it has filed its annual information form and 2022 annual report on Form 40-F, including its audited financial statements for the year ended December 31, 2022, with the SEC on EDGAR as well as the Canadian securities authorities on SEDAR.
+TORONTO, March 28, 2023 (GLOBE NEWSWIRE) -- Alamos Gold Inc. AGIAGI ("Alamos" or the "Company") today announced that it has filed its annual information form and 2022 annual report on Form 40-F, including its audited financial statements for the year ended December 31, 2022, with the SEC on EDGAR as well as the Canadian securities authorities on SEDAR.
 These documents are also available at www.alamosgold.com and a hard copy will be provided to shareholders free-of-charge upon request.

 About Alamos